orbitse/data-512-a2/README.md

 # data-512-a2: Bias in Wikipedia Article Data

+This project was produced for DATA 512 at the University of Washington by Erin Orbits in October 2017.

 ## Purpose of this Project

 The goal of this project is to explore the concept of 'bias' in data by analyzing Wikipedia articles (or pages) on political figures from different countries.